Mahmudumar/BM_thought_book/README.md

 ## 🔒 Privacy First

 * All notes are stored locally and encrypted.
-* You control backups.
-See the [how-to guide](./docs/how_to.md) for secure backup instructions.

 ---

 ## 📚 Documentation

-Full project documentation is available [here](./docs/README.md).
+Full project documentation will soon be available

 ---

 ## ⚡ Contribution

 We welcome feedback and contributions.
 Open an issue, submit a PR, or share suggestions to help us improve.
+See [Contribution](CONTRIBUTING)

 ---